EMBERLINE CHIMNEY PROSPHILADELPHIA 215-618-4699

 1

+We finish with before-and-after photos, a plain-language walk-through, and a HEPA vacuum of the firebox.
 The final pass includes hauling the debris and running the HEPA vacuum over the firebox.
-The walk-through is where you see exactly what we did and why.

 2